remix-run/react-router/docs/Introduction.md

 })
 ```

 You can also access parameters from the query string.
-If you for instance visit `/foo?bar=baz`, you can access `this.props.location.query.bar` to get the value `"baz"` from your Route component.
+For instance, if you're on `/foo?bar=baz`, you can access `this.props.location.query.bar` to get the value `"baz"` from your Route component.

 That's the gist of React Router.
 Application UIs are boxes inside of boxes inside of boxes; now you can keep those boxes in sync with the URL and link to them easily.